nvu01/Undervalued-Stock-Scanner/README.md

 - Result_S: Evaluation results for small-cap stocks based on preliminary and additional criteria.
 - Dynamic Path (hidden): Includes the project folder path which is used as a parameter in Power Query to allow for using the workbooks in different local computers.

-## Power BI Dashboards
+## Power BI Dashboard
-Microsoft Power BI was used to create data models for result Excel workbooks (in `\Main\Results`) and generate interactive dashboards.
-The goal is to provide insights and industry comparisons using the data from these workbooks.
+Microsoft Power BI was used to generate an interactive dashboard that presents data from the result Excel workbooks (in `\Main\Results`).

 ## Project Folders and Files